MrJuliuss/syntara/README.md

 ## Custom Development

-To add a new feature to Syntara dashboard, you must extend your new controller with the Syntara BaseController, like this :
+### Add a new feature to Syntara dashboard

+You must extend your new controller with the Syntara BaseController, like this :

     <?php